AaronWatters/H5Gizmos/doc/Javascript/README.md

 The `callable_example` is converted to a callback function in the child context.
-Calling the callback will send a message to the parent context to execute the `callable_example`.
+Calling the callback will send a message to the parent context to execute the `callable_example` function.

 The byte array is converted to a `UInt8Array`.